 After you have done this, you should follow the removal instructions underneath and remove the unwanted program either manually or automatically.
 Be advised, that if you want a completely secure PC which is also protected in the future, experts always recommend to download and scan your computer, using an advanced anti-malware program.
 Such will fully remove any intrusive programs and malware that may currently be residing on your PC and protect you as well.

 - Guide 1: How to Remove “Windows Warning Alert” Pop-up from Windows.

-- Guide 2: Get rid of “Windows Warning Alert” Pop-up from Mac OS X.
+- Guide 2: Get rid of “Windows Warning Alert” Pop-up on Mac OS X.

-- Guide 3: Remove “Windows Warning Alert” Pop-up from Google Chrome.
+- Guide 3: Remove “Windows Warning Alert” Pop-up in Google Chrome.

 - Guide 4: Erase “Windows Warning Alert” Pop-up from Mozilla Firefox.